 An FR garment constructed with permanent moisture wicking fibers is essential to absorb and push moisture and sweat away from the body and pull it through the garment to the outside surface to spread and dissipate quickly.
-As you layer, it is important that every additional layer added offers moisture wicking capabilities so moisture can move through the fabrics effectively to keep you feeling dry and warm.
+As you layer, it is important that you start with a moisture wicking base layer and that every additional layer added offers moisture wicking capabilities so moisture can move through the fabrics effectively to keep you feeling dry and warm.

 If one component of the layering system lacks moisture wicking capabilities, your layering system will lose effectiveness.